benko/amq-openshift/README.md

     },
 ```

+### Start the deployments

 NOTE: You must add the "view" privilege to the service account used to run
   the pods if using the Kube API:

 ```shell